rconaway/roman-kata-c/README.md

 * More exploratory testing
 * Extract "acceptance" tests into separate module.
 E.g. birthday tests.
 * Move compression table and functions into its own module
-* Remove derived artifacts that were accidentally added to git
 * Subtract does not confirm result is >= 0
 * Clean up naming inconsistencies
 * Doesn't reject bad order of digits.
 E.g. IIIV